ckanhaiya/ckanhaiya.github.io/content/post/patent_airlevitationCABCH/index.md

 ---
 {{< figure src="product.jpg">}}

 Another feather in the cap!
-Grateful to share the grant of my 4th Patent, the second in the Cargo Hyperloop Mobility System series.

-This concept highlights the creation of air cushions to enable frictionless transportation, with cargo modules driven through pipelines using compressed air.
+Grateful to share the grant of my 4th Patent, the second in the **Cargo Hyperloop Mobility System series**.This concept highlights the creation of air cushions to enable frictionless transportation, with cargo modules driven through pipelines using compressed air.

-Our R&D efforts have been expertly guided by Prof. Bishakh Bhattacharya, Prof. Gautam Biswas, and Dr. Arun Kumar Varma, whose invaluable support has been key to this achievement.
+Our R&D efforts have been expertly guided by IIT Kanpur faculty members, **Prof. Bishakh Bhattacharya**, **Prof. Gautam Biswas**, and **Dr. Arun Kumar Varma**, whose invaluable support has been key to this achievement.

 Thanks to the generous support from [Central Mine Planning & Design Institute](https://scienceandtech.cmpdi.co.in/).
 This system promises to revolutionize surface coal transport by providing an alternative to traditional methods like trucks, conveyors, and trains, connecting coal mines to user agencies seamlessly.